RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 EPYC processors.

 We did well in the Stockfish, LLVM Compilation, Zstd compression, and the Tinymembench benchmarks.
-Some of my colleagues did a bit of investigating into the benchmarks where we didn't perform quite so well.
+A few of my colleagues did a bit of investigating into the benchmarks where we didn't perform quite so well.

 Some of the benchmarks where we don't perform as well as Intel are where the